 The VR counselor must:

-evaluate the number of hours of reader services needed by the customer;
+evaluate the number of hours of reader services that the customer needs;

-issue a service authorizations in a timely manner;
+issue an SA in a timely manner;

-inform the customer that the VR counselor or other VR staff member may directly contact the reader to verify the number of hours that were provided and paid for;
+ensure that the customer understands that TWC-VR does not reimburse any self-paid payments for reader services;

 authorize payment; and

-ensure that a copy of VR2011, Reader Services Log, in the customer's case file.
+ensure that a copy of the VR2011, Reader Services Log, is placed in the customer’s case file.

-Note: If reader services are not an approved contracted service offered through the training program, or if comparable benefits are not available, the provider must be set up as a vendor in RHW and paid directly.
+Note: If reader services are not approved contracted services offered through the training program, or if comparable benefits are not available, the provider must be set up as a vendor in ReHabWorks (RHW) and paid directly.

-The customer must not pay for, or be reimbursed for paying for, reader services.
+Follow the process outlined in D-211: Setting Up and Paying Providers to set up an individual as an established provider in RHW.

-C-309-3: Contracting for Reader Services
+C-309-3: Contracted Reader Services

 Reader services that are provided through a contract with the customer’s training program offer the following benefits when the service is not available through a comparable benefit: